An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 Property \ref{prop6}: The labelled tree $\tau$ from which the sequence $S$ is derived shows that $S$ admits an arc set in which only nucleotides of a single type (A if $n+1$ is even, or C if $n+1$ is odd) are unpaired; therefore in the maximum-size arc set $M$ all nucleotides from the initial set $\mathcal{B}$ must pair with one another.\\

 We now assume Properties \ref{prop5} and \ref{prop6} hold for the current set $\mathcal{B}$, and show that they hold for $\mathcal{B'}$.

 Property \ref{prop5}: The initial application of Step 2 colours either all G and C nucleotides, or all A and U nucleotides.
 Since colouring is never removed, the set $\mathcal{B'}$ comprises only (a subset of the) A and U nucleotides, or G and C nucleotides, respectively.
-Furthermore, the set $\mathcal{B'}$ comprises all nucleotides occurring at some subset of heights not including height $n+1$ (see Figure \ref{colour}).
-Therefore, from the definition of the natural labelling, the nucleotides at this subset of heights form a new balanced set.
+Furthermore, the set $\mathcal{B'}$ comprises all nucleotides occurring at some subset of depths not including depth $n+1$ (see Figure~\ref{steps24}(b)).
+Therefore, from the definition of the natural labelling, the nucleotides at this subset of depths form a new balanced~set.

 Property \ref{prop6}: The elements of the balanced set $\mathcal{B}$ must all pair with one another, by Property \ref{prop6}.
 So each arc joining two nucleotides not in $\mathcal{B}$ must enclose an equal number of the two nucleotide types in $\mathcal{B}$ (otherwise the arc will induce a crossing).
 Therefore nucleotides tagged in Step 4 with the same running difference with respect to $\mathcal{B}$ can pair only with one another.
 In particular, nucleotides tagged in Step 4 whose running differences with respect to $\mathcal{B}$ have the same parity can pair only with one another.
 It follows that the elements of the set $\mathcal{B'}$ defined in Step 5 (whose tags with respect to $\mathcal{B}$ all share the same parity) can pair only with one another.